jigjnasu/discrete_mathematics_and_its_applications/chapter_10_graphs/chapter_10.1_graphs_and_graph_models/exercises/solutions.md

 ![problem 23](https://github.com/jigjnasu/discrete_mathematics_and_its_applications/blob/master/chapter_10_graphs/chapter_10.1_graphs_and_graph_models/repo/problem_23.png)
 #### Solution

-For January we can make a directed graph where:-
+We can make a directed graph where:-

-1. Vertices are phone numbers.
+* Vertices are phone numbers.
-2. Directed edge between phone numbers depicting number a called number b.
+* Directed edge between phone numbers depicting number a called number b.

 For instance in the month of January
 ![problem 23](https://github.com/jigjnasu/discrete_mathematics_and_its_applications/blob/master/chapter_10_graphs/chapter_10.1_graphs_and_graph_models/repo/solution_23_jan.png)

 For instance in the month of Februry
 ![problem 23](https://github.com/jigjnasu/discrete_mathematics_and_its_applications/blob/master/chapter_10_graphs/chapter_10.1_graphs_and_graph_models/repo/solution_23_feb.png)

+By analyzing both the graphs, we can find out the following

+* Two new numbers (5555 and 6666) are active in the month of Feburary than January.
+* 3333 no logner active in the month of Feburary than January.
+* New conversation between 6666 to 2222.
+* New conversation between 4444 to 5555.